aws-solutions/qnabot-on-aws/docs/kendra_crawler_guide/README.md

-# Kendra Web Crawler Integration
+# Amazon Kendra Web Crawler Integration

-Please read the [Kendra Integration](../../workshops/kendra/README.md) for instructions about configuring Kendra
+Please read the [Amazon Kendra Integration](../../workshops/kendra/README.md) for instructions about configuring Kendra

 QnABot can now crawl your website with Kendra and answer questions based on what it has found.